CITIZENDOT/Seating-Arrangment/README.md

 To create the Whole Seating Arrangment Folder, **WITHIN SECONDS** :wink::wink:

+⭐️Star⭐️ this repo, If you find this worthy:blush:

 ## Copyrights

 I don't have any rights on the data in the files.
 They are just for representation purpose.
 All Information in the files is completely owned by IIT Patna Auhority